sudhansu-24/rimo/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support
+## Support

-For support, email support@rimo.com or create an issue in the repository.
+For support, email ssprusty98@gmail.com or create an issue in the repository.

----

-**Built with ❤️ by the Team-70**